AlterEgo00001/VK_Antistuped/README.md

 Works great with ad blockers.
 If something breaks, don’t blame me — figure it out yourself!

-This is a browser extension for Chrome and Firefox that clears the developer console every 9 seconds, blocks errors and warnings on `vk.com` and `vkvideo.ru`, while keeping audio and video players functional — those memory-hogging ones get blocked to keep your browser from lagging.
+This is a browser extension for Chrome and Firefox that clears the developer console every 69079 milliseconds, blocks errors and warnings on `vk.com` and `vkvideo.ru`, while keeping audio and video players functional — those memory-hogging ones get blocked to keep your browser from lagging.

 ## Features
 - Clears the console every 9 seconds — no log spam.